DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ```
 We often put comments like this in our class code.

-If you have long comment, there's another method -- one of our favorites:  use triple quotes.
+If we have a long comment, there's another method -- one of our favorites:  use triple quotes.
 Officially triple quotes define strings just as single and doublt quotes do, with one exception:  they can go over multiple lines.
 Unofficialy they're often use for longer comments.
 Here's an example from the start of our test program:
 ```python
 """
 Data Bootcamp test program checks to see that we're running Python 3.